 I felt my stomach drop to my feet and my face flush.
 Everyone at the table looked at me with raised eyebrows as I stammered, “Um...yeah, we were dating for a while but we broke up.”
 She rolled her eyes and said to the table, “Why does every new female comic have to fuck the first guy she makes friends with?” and that was the end of our conversation.
 I spent the next few weeks scared to go to open mics because I thought if Kyle had told her, maybe other people knew too.

 I imagine if you’re reading this you’re thinking, “Wow, that is a dumb reason not to go do something that you like to do.”
 You’re right, it was dumb.
 But boy, oh boy, if it didn’t feel incredibly valid.
 Starting stand-up in general is very intimidating.
 You’re making yourself vulnerable to a room full of people (or you know, a room with SOME people in it) who probably don’t care about what you’re saying more than they care about writing down what they want to say when their spot comes up.
 Doing stand-up as a woman is that plus the hyper-awareness that you are a woman in a room full of men who probably will go up there and tell a joke about some girl they fucked or a crazy bitch they broke up with.
 Doing stand-up as a woman who was romantically linked to another performer is that plus the illusion that you must like having sex with other comedians so much that you are doing stand-up just to fulfill your comedian dick quota.
-I dealt with so many drunk propositions and accusations of, “What, you liked Kyle, but you don’t like me?” from men and disapproving side-eye glances from women in the weeks following our breakup.
+I dealt with so many drunk propositions and accusations of, “What, you think Kyle is funny, but you don’t like me?” from men and disapproving side-eye glances from women in the weeks following our breakup.
 It made me feel very stupid and I kept having to leave shows to take a walk around the block and fend off panic attacks before my sets.
-It sucked, but eventually it passed.
+Eventually we all moved on, but it was a really demeaning experience.

 At the end of the day, you have to use your judgment to decide what is healthiest for you.
 Don’t let anyone make you feel bad for who you like and do your best to like people who don’t make you feel bad.